Egypt's Eclectic Cuisine: Breakfast and more

-We are in Fatatri near Tahrir Square, a long standing fiteer place.
-It’s our first evening in the city this time round and I’ve dropped K in at the deep end, the place a dusty and rather grimy version of what it once was as the ubiquitous street cats circle our ankles for crumbs.
+We are in Fatatri near Tahrir Square, a long-standing fiteer place.
+It's our first evening in the city this time round and I've dropped K in at the deep end, the place a dusty and a rather grimy version of what it once was as the ubiquitous street cats circle our ankles for crumbs.

 We are the only customers, not quite outnumbered by the two staff.
 They have a wall mounted television on at full volume, Koranic readings thundering through the tiny restaurant.
 Something tells me I won't be having any wine with my dinner.
 I don't even ask, settling for a Fanta.